softknife/ScrollView/README.md

 ## Description
 Replacement for UIScrollView.
-You can you this scrollView as Multi-TableView's containerView, it is compatible with UITableViews.
+You can use this scrollView as Multi-TableView's containerView, it is compatible with UITableViews.

 ## Example